Cape to Cape Track: Everything You Need To Know

 Before undertaking the Cape to Cape walk, it is important that you have the proper equipment and clothing.
 This includes items such as a good pair of walking shoes, a waterproof jacket, and a hat.

 You will also need to pack some food and water for the walk.
-It is recommended that you bring enough food and water for the entire 8-day journey.
+It is recommended that you bring enough food and water for either the full day, if you aren’t staying on the track, or the entire 8-day journey if you are camping along the track.

 You could buy food at the caravan parks along the way, which would mean you would only need to carry 2-3 days worth of food, but if you’d rather not rely on them and you have a preference for your own food, best to be prepared from the start.